lucaswalls18/layerspy/README.rst

 Overview
 ========

-The layer_mix python package provides a way to store and mix layer data.
-Layer data consists of grouping of 'zones' with similar characteristics as defined by the user.
+layerspy is a python library designed to provide essential functionality for working with data relating to layers with distinct features, or species.
+This package offers a set of tools and classes to create, manipulate, and analyze layers of data, making it easier to manage and process complex datasets efficiently.

 |pypi| |doc_stat| |license| |test| |lint| |lint-test| |black|